Image

 How much can I save?

-You can save up to £5,340 into a Cash ISA each 'tax year', provided you're age 16 or over and a UK tax resident.
-The current tax year, 2011/2012, runs between 6 April 2011 to 5 April 2012.
+You can save up to £20,000 into a Cash ISA each 'tax year', provided you're age 16 or over and a UK tax resident.
+The current tax year, 2018/2019, runs between 6 April 2018 to 5 April 2019.
 You can contribute money as lump sums, a monthly saving, or both.
-Also, the allowance rises by the rate of inflation each year measured by the Retail Price Index in September before the end of tax year (switching to the Consumer Price Index (CPI) from April 2012.

 Note, you may only use one Cash ISA provider in the current tax year, although you can split money from previous years between providers however you wish.